Board of Directors

 Region 8 - Okanagan: Nick Kozub

-Nick Kozub grew up under his grandfather’s wing with hunting, foraging for mushrooms, and angling.
-He taught him the importance of being involved, especially with the Oceola Fish and Game Club.
-Nick has followed in his grandfather’s shoes with even being director and president of Oceola till which Nick still sits in that position.
-Nick has gone farther with sitting as director, vice president and now president of Region 8 BCWF.
-Nick is a firm believer and supporter of science based decision making.
-He is concerned about conservation, and for what his daughter will have in the future.
+Nick Kozub grew up under his grandfather’s wing, enjoying many days together hunting, angling, and foraging for mushrooms.
+Nick’s grandfather taught him the importance of being involved, especially at the Oceola Fish and Game Club.
+Nick has proudly followed in his grandfather’s shoes, becoming a director and president of the Oceola club, but has now gone even further by serving as director, vice president, and now president of BCWF Region 8.
+Nick is a firm believer and supporter of science-based decision making when it comes to wildlife management.
+His concerns about conservation, and for what it will mean for his daughter and future generations, has led him to stand up for our wildlife now.

 Our Regions across the Province